alexisjtoledo/newportfolio/README.md

 # Alexis Toledo Resume

-This is the new version of my Personal Portfolio.
-This is the virtual space I've created to show my work in different sections.
+This is the new version of my Personal Portfolio, a virtual space to show my work in different sections during these years.
 It is a responsive website made by me using ReactJS.
 Most of the styles and micreinteractions were written from scratch.

 ## Built With